rtCamp/ps-analysis-tool-wiki/Localization.md

 7. Restart Chrome if necessary.

 ### Windows
-To change the display language on Windows, follow these steps:
+To change the Chrome's display language on Windows, follow these steps:

 1. Visit - `chrome://settings/languages`
 2. Click on Add Languages.
 3. Select the language you want to add.
-4. Once the language gets added click on language option (the three dots on the right side of the language).
+4. Once the language is added, click the three dots to the right of the language.
-4. Select "Display Google chrome in this language" from options.
+5. Select "Display Google Chrome in this language" from options.
-5. Once done relaunch the browser.
+6. Once done relaunch the browser.

 ### Linux (Steps may vary depending on your Linux distribution)
-To change the display language on Ubuntu, follow these steps:
+To change the Chrome's display language on Ubuntu, follow these steps:

 1. Open Settings.
 2. Open "Language and Region".